-When an applicant has a cumulative entering GPA, computed on the highest degree held at the time of admission, of less than 2.75 on a 4.00 point scale, the applicant may be admitted with provisional status.
-If accorded provisional status, the student must attain a 3.00 GPA for the first nine credits in courses numbered 600 and above taken at Edgewood College, or the student will be dismissed from the College.
+- A minimum of a 3.00 cumulative entering GPA on a 4.00 scale is required for the Master of Science in Nursing. - All other graduate degree programs require at least a 2.75 on a 4.00 point scale.

+If granted provisional status, the student must attain a 3.00 GPA for the first nine credits in courses numbered 600 and above taken at Edgewood College, or the student will be dismissed from the College.